+(in thousands) Year ended Year end December 31, 2022 2021

+Operating lease expense \$ 5 584 \$ 372

+Finance lease cost

+Amortization of right-to-use assets \$ 55 5 \$ 81

+Interest on lease liabilities \$ 2 5 \$9

+Total finance lease cost 57 5 \$ 90

+Supplemental cash flow information related to leases are as follows:

+Year ended

+(in thousands) December 31, 2022 ember 31, 2021

+Cash flow information:

+Cash paid for amounts included in the measurement of lease liabilities:

+Operating cash flow use from operating leases \$ 352 \$ 377

+Operating cash flow use from finance leases \$ 2 \$ 9

+Financing cash flow use from finance leases \$ 49 \$ 85

+Non-cash activity:

-(in thousands) Dec ember 31, 2022 December 31, 2021 Operating lease expense \$ 584 \$ 372 Finance lease cost ¢.
-5.5 ¢.
-0.1 Amortization of right-to-use assets 55 \$ \$ 81 9 Total finance lease cost. Ψ 2 57 \$ 90 Supplemental cash flow information related to leases are as follows: Year ended ı (in thousands) Dec ember 31, 2022 De cember 31, 2021 Cash flow information: Cash paid for amounts included in the measurement of lease liabilities: Operating cash flow use from operating leases \$ 352 \$ 377 Operating cash flow use from finance leases \$ 2 \$ 9 Financing cash flow use from finance leases \$ 49 \$ 85 Non-cash activity: Right-of-use assets obtained in exchange for lease obligations: Operating leases \$ 2,605 \$ Finance Leases \$ \$ Weighted average remaining lease terms are as follows at December 31, 2022: Weighted average remaining lease term: Operating leases 4.6 years Finance Leases 1.0 years As the interest rate implicit in the leases was not readily determinable at the tim Company used its incremental borrowing rate based on the information availal of lease payments.
-The Company's incremental borrowing rate was based on ole in determining the j present value environment of the lease and reflect the rate the Company would have had to pay to borrow on a secured basis.
+Right-of-use assets obtained in exchange for lease obligations:

+Operating leases \$ 2,605 \$ -

+Finance Leases \$ - \$ -

+Weighted average remaining lease terms are as follows at December 31, 2022:

+Weighted average remaining lease term:

+Operating leases 4.6 years

+Finance Leases 1.0 years

+As the interest rate implicit in the leases was not readily determinable at the time that the leases were evaluated, the Company used its incremental borrowing rate based on the information available in determining the present value of lease payments.
+The Company's incremental borrowing rate was based on the term of the lease, the economic environment of the lease and reflect the rate the Company would have had to pay to borrow on a secured basis.
 Below is information on the weighted average discount rates used at the time that the leases were evaluated: